-- A license as a massage therapist is issued on an annual basis.
-A license expires on January first if the required renewal fee has not been paid on or by that date. - 2.
-Practicing massage after a massage therapist's license has expired constitutes the unauthorized practice of massage.
-Practicing massage under an expired license is a violation of North Dakota Century Code section 43-25-03 and is grounds for the board to refuse to renew the person's license under subsection 3. - 3.
-A license that has expired may be renewed within one year from the date of expiration upon payment of the required renewal fee and submitting current continuing education hours.
+- A license as a massage therapist therapy license is issued on an annual basis.
+A license and expires on January first if the required renewal fee has not been paid on or that date by the renewal date. - Practicing massage after a massage therapist's license has expired constitutes the unauthorized practice of massage.
+Practicing massage under an expired license is a violation of North Dakota Century Code section 43-25-03 and is grounds for the board to refuse to renew the person's license under subsection 3 disciplinary action by the board under North Dakota Century Code section 43-25-10. - A license that has expired may be renewed within one year from the date of expiration upon payment of the required applicable renewal feefees and submitting current-proof of continuing education hours, if required.
 The fee will not be prorated for any period during which the license was expired. - 4.
-An application for renewal of a license more than one year after the license expired will be considered an application for initial licensure; this requirement includes passing the current licensing exam and meeting all other licensing requirements. - 5.
-A license holder shall notify the board of any change in the license holder's name or mailing address, or of any change in the physical address of one of the license holder's places of business, within sixty days after the change occurs.
+An application for renewal of a license more than one year after the license expired will be considered an application for initial licensure.
+This requirement includes passing the current licensing examination and meeting all other licensing requirements. - 5.4.
+A licenseholder shall notify the board of any change in the licenseholder's name, or mailing address, or of any change in the physical business address, name of one of the licenseholder's places of business, and phone number, within sixty days after the change occurs.
 Failure to notify the board may result in disciplinary action.

-History: Effective January 1, 2001.
 General Authority: NDCC 28-32-02